Headaches during pregnancy: What's the best treatment?

 - Consider biofeedback.
 With this mind-body technique, you learn to control certain bodily functions — such as muscle tension, heart rate and blood pressure — to prevent headaches or reduce headache pain.
 If you'd like to try biofeedback to treat headaches during pregnancy, ask your health care provider for a referral to a biofeedback therapist.

-Keep in mind that most pregnant women can safely take acetaminophen (Tylenol, others) to treat occasional headaches.
+Most pregnant women can safely take acetaminophen (Tylenol, others) to treat occasional headaches.
 Your health care provider might recommend other medications as well.
 Make sure you have the OK from your health care provider before taking any medication, including herbal treatments.